Skip to main content

 The next available slot is always awarded on a first-come, first-served basis.
 Returning your filled-out Submission Form and paying your deposit promptly (if required) will hold a slot.

-When the editor is ready to begin, we will advise you of the estimated turn-around time.
+When the editor is ready to begin, we will advise you of the estimated turnaround time.
 We cannot give you an estimated completion date before we actually receive your manuscript.
-We can’t say “two weeks” and then be presented with a document that is twice the estimated size.
+For instance, we can’t say “two weeks” and then be presented with a document that is twice the estimated size.

-Please note: If Adirondack Editing doesn’t receive the manuscript within 24 hours of requesting it, then deadlines are subject to availability.
+Please note: If AdkEd doesn’t receive the manuscript within 24 hours of requesting it, then deadlines are subject to availability.
 (In other words, if you’re not ready as scheduled, then other jobs may be started ahead of yours.)

 How long will it take you to edit my book?

 While editors frequently “work” eight hours a day or more, few of us can edit eight hours a day, five days a week.
-Adirondack Editing’s workweek assumes a maximum of five hours of editing per day.
+AdkEd’s workweek assumes a maximum of five hours of editing per day.
 And how much can we get done in those five hours?
-During the second pass of a well-written book, some of us can achieve speeds of 45+ pages per hour.
+During the second pass of a well-written book, some editors can achieve speeds of 45+ pages per hour.
 But the first pass of any book is much slower because we are constructing a style sheet as we go (confirming spellings, minor fact-checking, monitoring style issues, etc.).

 When working on the first pass of a book that needs heavy editing, an editor may only be able to accomplish three pages per hour (or 15 pages per day).

 Yes, rush jobs are available at a premium.
 But we don’t work at those speeds (or for that many hours in a row) normally.
-Please be assured that Adirondack Editing will complete the work in a timely manner and will meet the promised return date.
+Please be assured that AdkEd will complete the work in a timely manner and will meet the promised return date.

-Generally, you can estimate 20k words per seven days.
+Generally, you can estimate 15k words per day for copyediting.
 So a novel of 100k words would take 5 weeks at a minimum.
+A book that requires heavy editing can be estimated at 10k words, or fewer, per day.

 Do you edit footnotes and endnotes?